 - causing restless sleep

 Mental health conditions can also lead to insomnia, which can further increase your risk for morning headaches.

 If you suspect a mental health condition, talk to your doctor.
-Oftentimes these conditions can be managed with talk therapy, medication, or a combination of treatments.
+Often these conditions can be managed with talk therapy, medication, or a combination of treatments.
 Managing these conditions may help reduce your incidence of morning headaches.

 Sleep apnea causes you to stop breathing at times throughout the night.
-Generally, headaches associated with sleep apnea last for less than 30 minutes.You can treat sleep apnea with special equipment, such as a continuous positive airway pressure machine.
+Generally, headaches associated with sleep apnea last for about 30 minutes.You can treat sleep apnea with special equipment, such as a continuous positive airway pressure (CPAP) machine.

-Grinding your teeth is also known as bruxism.
+Grinding or clenching your teeth is also known as bruxism.
 This can occur at night as a sleep disorder, which is referred to as sleep bruxism.
-It can cause you to have a headache when you wake up in the morning.
-The headache is generally dull in nature and can be felt near your temples.
+A morning headache is commonly associated with bruxism, but research is

 Early morning headaches may be the result of strained muscles in your neck.
 You may need to evaluate your sleep position and the pillows you use to ease this form of early morning headache.